13 SMART Goals Examples for Case Managers

 “Within two months, I will use positive reinforcement to ensure better outcomes with clients and foster a more supportive environment.
 I’ll learn new strategies, such as reward systems, to encourage clients to make positive choices.”

-Time-based: The goal is to use positive reinforcement within two months.
+• T: The aim is to use positive reinforcement within two months.

 12. Address Policies and Procedures